railroadmedia/intercomeo/README.md

 *You can change this from the default value (of one hour) in the config.*

-Say for example we decide on one hour as the "buffer time amount" (BTA)...
+Say for example we decide on one hour as the "buffer time amount"...

 The user visits a page.
 A RailTracker request Event is fired.
 This triggers an event-listener in the application,